A structured concurrency library that makes your life easy!

 TCP client and server

-One thing I really love with trio/anyio is the ease of writing network programs.
+One thing I really love about trio/anyio is the ease of writing network programs.
 Here is an example.

 - To test this, you need to run the client script in a terminal window and the server script in another window.
 Start with the server.